wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-support-diagnostic-tools/includes/8-examine-diagnostics-recovery-toolset.md

  -  Hotfix uninstall.
 Use this tool to remove hotfixes or service packs from a computer.
  -  Locksmith.
 Use this tool to set or reset the password for any local account.
  -  Registry editor.
 Use this tool to edit the local registry.
  -  SFC scan.
-Use this tool to launches the System File Repair Wizard, which enables you repair system files that are preventing the installed operating system from starting.
+Use this tool to launch the System File Repair Wizard, which enables you repair system files that are preventing the installed operating system from starting.
  -  Solution Wizard.
 Use this tool to present a series of questions, and then based on your answer, the tool recommends the best tool for the situation.
  -  TCP/IP config.
 Use this tool to configure TCP/IP settings manually for a computer that you are troubleshooting.\]